ChicagoHAI/MechEvalAgents/README.md

-# Evaluation Pipeline for Automated MechInterp Research
+# MechEvalAgent: Grounded Evaluation of Research Agents in Mechanistic Interpretability

+We introduce MechEvalAgents as the first step towards rethinking research evaluation.

 ## Unified Research Agent Outputs
 We argue that research agents should produce a unified set of outputs, organized around the same scientific reasoning process that humans follow.
 A research trace should include: